CodeYourFuture/syllabus-archive/node-db/lesson2.md

 **What we will learn today?**
 - Recap
 - Templating
-    - MVC
-- Callbacks
-    - callback hell
+- Callbacks and Callback hell
-    - promises
 - Middleware and Error handling
 - Deploying to Heroku